gardb/WorkSample/README.md

 Finally, the newly sorted list is looped to print the stored key value pair's String data.

 If the option to print an error report was selected, the tool will loop through the list of errors and print each one, prior to the Trip data list.

+Any data that is input via user or external file is wrapped in a try/catch, to prevent the program from crashing during use or when checking potenitally invalid data.